MichaelKilunga/REMS-LARAVEL/README.md

 3. composer version 2.6.6 above (I worked with 2.6.6)

    STEP BY STEP GUIDE OF INSTALLATION
-  i.
-Clone the repository
+   1. Clone the repository
+   2. Create branch to work withing, so that you won'nt affect the main branch in case of failures (run => git checkout -b name_of_your_branch), then you can work with your branch not    main, push changes to branch instead of main, then after validating working of your code, we can discus then merge your changes.
- ii. install composer (run=> composer install) iii. update composer (run=> composer update) iv.
-Set Database name = "emic-rems", username = "root", password = "", host = "localhost" in .env file
+   3. install composer (run=> composer install)
+   4. Update composer (run=> composer update)
+   5. Set Database name = "emic-rems", username = "root", password = "", host = "localhost" in .env file
-  v. start the installation process
+   6. Start the installation process

+#**Michael Kilunga**
+#**Project Manager**